11 video game marketing campaigns we love (2025 update)

 Barone was an incredibly active member of the game’s burgeoning fandom on Reddit, answering questions and sharing new content, which helped the title become a mainstay on the popular Games subreddit months before its debut.

 Barone also blogged about his work on the game’s website, giving a behind-the-scenes look you wouldn’t usually see.
-Eric would also respond to fan inquiries and make changes to various aspects of the game based on feedback he received, helping foster a sense of community and loyalty among players before release.
+Eric also responded to fan inquiries and made changes to various aspects of the game based on feedback he received, helping foster a sense of community and loyalty among players before release.

-When Barone finally released the title onto Steam, he was met with an overwhelmingly positive response, and a significant part of that was because he’d gone to the effort of so carefully engaging with the community.
+When Barone finally released the title onto Steam, he was met with an overwhelmingly positive response, and a significant part of that was because he had carefully engaged with the community.

-Saints Row arguably started as nothing but a glorified clone of Grand Theft Auto but quickly made a name for itself in later instalments by leading into the more outrageous aspects of its gameplay – be that superpowers, shark-summoning shotguns or road trips with a tiger.
+Saints Row arguably started as a glorified clone of Grand Theft Auto but quickly made a name for itself in later instalments by introducing the more outrageous aspects of its gameplay – be that superpowers, shark-summoning shotguns, or road trips with a tiger.

 So it was perhaps fitting then that the team at Volition thought apt to market the fourth instalment in the franchise by releasing a one-of-a-kind special edition that was as eye-catching and ridiculous as its gameplay – with a whopping $1 million dollar price tag.